Uncertainty about the future - Diving into agriculture and farming

 EV technology is inaccessible for many vehicles

 The sale of new petrol and diesel cars will be banned in the UK from 2030.
 The purpose of this legislation is to help reduce carbon emissions so that the environment can be protected.
 This means that those in the agriculture and farming industry who use new vehicles will need to consider greener alternatives in the near future.
-However, there are concerns that EV technology is not yet equipped to handle the needs of farmers as there are barriers that still need to be tackled.
-Some of the concerns that businesses in this sector have include:

 • Limited models.
 Currently, there are not enough EV alternatives for agricultural vehicles and so it’s not possible for fleets to completely switch to EV.
 However, hydrogen technology may be a potential energy source for farmers, as engineers are working to create hydrogen-powered tractors.